interledger/interledger.github.io/_content/setup-wallets-programmatically.md

 To get started using Interledger, this tutorial walks through using a test network programmatically.
 A test network uses fake money, rather than transferring real value.
 This Interledger testnet is currently maintained by teams at [Xpring](https://xpring.io/) and [Coil](https://coil.com/), but anyone can join.

+The Xpring and Rafiki testnet connectors, both used in this tutorial, together form a network for users to practice sending and receiving test currency values.
 Although this tutorial uses test XRP for simplicity, Interledger can handle transactions involving any currency pairs, as described in [Interledger Overview](overview.html).

 You will: